Come and visit us...

 Please see 'Horwich Live' for meeting dates.

-Notices about meetings are also displayed on the noticeboard outside of the Public Hall and on the internal noticeboard located in Horwich Resource Centre.
+All notices about Council meetings are displayed on the noticeboard outside the Town Council office at Horwich Community Centre.

 As a service to residents and others, Horwich Town Council provide details of local voluntary, community and non profit making organisations on its "Local Organisations" website page.